cgcardona/boombox.js/README.md

     new Boombox(//arguments);

-Use jQuery to grab `<div id="boombox">` and call the boombox method on it.
-Pass in an object literal of songs to play.
-The keys should be the title you would like to appear on the screen and the value should be a path to the audiofiles.
+The Boombox constructor takes an object literal of tracks and configuration values.

     <script>
+    new Boombox(
+      tracks : {
+        'Blasting Laser Fire' : './music/BlastingLaserFire',
+        'Ultra Drop' : './music/UltraDrop'
+      },
-      $(document).ready(function() {
+      configs : {
-        $("#boombox").boombox({
-          'All is Illusion' : '../music/allisillusion',
+        container : '#boombox',
-          'Grace' : '../music/grace'
+        autoplay : false
-        });
-      });
+      }
+    );
     </script>

+Notice the object literal being passed into the Boombox constructor has two properties which are themselves objects&mdash;tracks and configs.

-You&rsquo;ll notice above that the song paths don&rsquo;t have a file extension.
-That is because boombox detects what codec the browser supports and serves up the correct file.
+The titles and paths for the audio tracks go in the `tracks` object.
+The audiotrack paths don&rsquo;t have a file extension.
+That&rsquo;s because boombox detects what codec the browser supports and serves up the correct file.
 As a developer you need to encode your audiofiles once as .mp3 and once as .ogg and put the path to those files in the object literal that is passed into the boombox function.

-Remember to not use the file extensions because those will be added by boombox() to work on a per browser basis.
+In the configs object you put the id of the container div for this boombox as well as a boolean value which triggers autoplay.

 Mime Type
 ---------